AlexanderC/jabberd2_web/README.md

 This is very simple Jabberd2 web interface.
 ===========================================

-    To get it working simply edit "app/config.php" file... (@see comments inside)
+    To get it working simply copy "app/config.sample.php" into "app/config.php" file and edit it... (@see comments inside)

 Currently supports: